 Here at Community Response we have produced a programme that offers services along a continuum of care, from those actively drinking to those who are abstinent.
 Psycho-educational models of group work are utilised, along with underlying approaches of Motivational Interviewing and CBT.
-Harm reduction underpins all service provision with co production approaches sought in relation to service development and application.
+Harm reduction and compassion underpins all service provision with co production approaches sought in relation to service development and application.

 Our Hepatitis C (HCV) service has a slightly different remit as a member of the Hepatitis C Partnership which is a national network of organisations focused on ensuring Hepatitis C is made a rare disease here in Ireland by 2030.
 Through this network our trained staff offer a programme of care aimed at reducing new infections of HCV and increasing access about testing and treatment for those not linked to care.
 More information about this service can be found here

 Community Response is not affiliated with any religious organisation or fellowship, we operate through trauma informed and compassion focused principles, utilising various tools such as mindfulness, harm reduction, resonance factor and various cognitive behavioural interventions.
 All of our services are free of charge.

 Community Response Strategic Plan 2018 - 2021 | Download

 Community Response Audited Accounts 2019 | Download

 Annual Report and Audited Accounts 2019 | Download

 Annual Report and Audited Accounts 2020 | Download

 Annual Report and Audited Accounts 2021 | Download

 Annual Report and Audited Accounts 2022 | Download